alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

 This computes `Result<User, Error>` internally, then `Match`es at the boundary (`HandleDeactivateRequest`) to produce the caller-facing output.
-In a real HTTP endpoint, you’d typically return `IActionResult`/`IResult` (not a `string`) and map `Error` to `ProblemDetails`/status codes.
+In a real HTTP endpoint, you'd typically return `IActionResult`/`IResult` (not a `string`) and map `Error` to `ProblemDetails`/status codes.

 ### Why is `_repo.Save(user)` inside `Match`?

 `Save` is `I/O`.
 It can fail with domain-relevant outcomes (e.g., uniqueness conflicts) and unexpected infrastructure exceptions (timeouts, outages).
-If you want conflicts to be “expected failures,” catch and translate the specific exception into a `Result` error; otherwise let truly unexpected exceptions bubble to boundary handlers.
+If you want conflicts to be "expected failures," catch and translate the specific exception into a `Result` error; otherwise let truly unexpected exceptions bubble to boundary handlers.

 ### Async: the `Task<Result<...>>` nesting weirdness

-Async note: once you mix `Task` and `Result`, you’ll quickly want async-aware combinators (`MapAsync`/`BindAsync`) so you can compose `Task<Result<...>>` without glue code.
+Async note: once you mix `Task` and `Result`, you'll quickly want async-aware combinators (`MapAsync`/`BindAsync`) so you can compose `Task<Result<...>>` without glue code.
 Rather than reimplement those helpers here in a likely buggy fashion, use a library that provides them.

 ### Recap

 - `Result<TSuccess, TError>` makes expected failure explicit and composable.
 - Use `Bind` for fail-fast pipelines; `Match` to produce a caller-facing output (DTO/status/`ProblemDetails`, CLI output, etc.).
 - For public contracts, unwrap `Result` into DTOs (rather than serializing it).
 Exceptions still exist - decide where you catch/translate them.
-- Once you mix `Task` and `Result`, you’ll want async-aware helpers (`MapAsync`/`BindAsync`) from a library.
+- Once you mix `Task` and `Result`, you'll want async-aware helpers (`MapAsync`/`BindAsync`) from a library.

 ### Appendix: LINQ query syntax (`Select`/`SelectMany`)
 If you want the simple `from`/`from`/`select` query syntax to compile, add these extension methods (or add the same methods directly to `Result`).
 Other query keywords like `where` require additional methods.